A Quick Guide to the Microsoft Power Platform

 • Designer: An individual, often a business analyst, who creates and shares reports using Power BI Desktop.

-Automate with Power Automate
+Automate Workflows with Power Automate

 Every day, we waste time on repetitive tasks or re-doing work due to an error.